Texas father saves 4-year-old daughter from nearly 12-foot alligator

-LEAGUE CITY, Texas (Nexstar Media Wire/CNN News Source) – A Texas dad jumped into action to save his 4-year-old daughter when he saw a large alligator coming for her.
+LEAGUE CITY, Texas (Nexstar Media Wire/CNN) – A Texas dad jumped into action to save his 4-year-old daughter when he saw a large alligator coming for her.

 Andrew Grande, of League City, said his kids were playing near a canal in late July when the gator quickly approached.